Loch Achtriochtan, Glencoe on a Scotland Road Trip Itinerary

 Urquhart Castle, available on Etsy - Scotland Road Trip Itinerary

-Urquhart Castle © The Luxury Travelers (available on Etsy)
+Urquhart Castle © The Luxury Travelers (AVAILABLE FOR PURCHASE ON ETSY)

 LOCH NESS BY JACOBITE - If you have time (or an extra day) you can take a 2-hour Loch Ness cruise from Dochgarroch to see Urquhart castle from the waters.